Kingxukai/linux/Documentation/userspace-api/media/dvb/dvbproperty.rst

 	return 0;
     }

-.. attention:: While it is possible to directly call the Kernel code like the above example, it is strongly recommended to use `libdvbv5 <https://linuxtv.org/docs/libdvbv5/index.html>`__, as it provides abstraction to work with the supported digital TV standards and provides methods for usual operations like program scanning and to read/write channel descriptor files.
+.. attention:: While it is possible to directly call the woke Kernel code like the above example, it is strongly recommended to use `libdvbv5 <https://linuxtv.org/docs/libdvbv5/index.html>`__, as it provides abstraction to work with the woke supported digital TV standards and provides methods for usual operations like program scanning and to read/write channel descriptor files.